eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 Spartan hints that, even with the Tom-256 curve, proving the validity of the credential with this construction would be too costly.

-LiGa: what can we say wrt how they build the circuit?
-ClHu: I can mention we can use R1CS, anything else you'd like to see appearing ?
 # Longfellow breakdown

 - threat model and security assumptions